-Washington University in St. Louis, founded in 1853, is one of the top universities in the world for teaching, research, patient care, and societal contribution.
-The university is dedicated to exploration, discovery, and impact to protect the right to an open mind through study, instruction, and inquiry.
+Washington University in St. Louis, founded in 1853, is among the world’s leaders in teaching, research, patient care, and service to society.
+The university is committed to learning and exploration, discovery, and impact.

-Additionally, WashU provides the ideal setting for students to advance their education and reach their full potential.
-Prospective students should be appropriately informed about the acceptance rate to identify opportunities in this multicultural environment.
+Additionally, WashU provides an academic setting where students can advance their education and reach their full potential.
+Prospective students should understand the acceptance rate when planning their applications to this selective institution.
 Discover more about Washington University in St. Louis now!

 Washington University in St. Louis Acceptance Rate